 A group of people not trying to kill each other all the time?

-And whatever you're talking about, like the anxiety and the stress is all gone because he's fucking stupid rich and uh knows that he's insulated from the problems that he's exacerbating that other people have to deal with.
+And whatever you're talking about, like the anxiety and the stress is all gone because he's fucking stupid rich and knows that he's insulated from the problems that he's exacerbating that other people have to deal with.

-And the funny thing is, you know, they've been preemptively preparing us for this by doing this whole white you're a white supremacist, and you know, you're a racist, and when I first heard that, I was con I never met a white supremacist in my life.
+And the funny thing is, you know, they've been preemptively preparing us for this by doing this whole white, you're a white supremacist and, you know, you're a racist.

 I still don't know any, actually.

-And I don't Mirror.
+And I don't mirror.

-There are so few racists in this country, at least in my time, 50.
+There are so few racists in this country, at least in my time, 50 years ago.

 See, this is fun because Tucker also interviewed Ye when he was having his anti-Semitic meltdown, and he edited tons of stuff out of the interview in order to present Ye as not hating Jewish people.